 Yesterday we told you about how we built a DIY knock off faux reclaimed wood table modeled after the Emmerson table from West Elm.
 Well what good is a table if you don’t have anywhere to sit?
 That’s why we also made DIY knock off faux reclaimed wood benches to model off their waterfall benches!

 I’ll admit- I had a lot more problems building these benches than I did with the table, but it shouldn’t have been that way.
 I just kept running out of wood for some reason.
-I did the math, but I ended up with issues.
+Even though I did the math, I ended up with issues.
 I also had to make some design changes halfway through the first bench that required another trip to the store to figure that out.
 In the end, no real problems.

 I built the bench using the same system as the table.
 I started with the bench top using two 63″ 2x4s and five 7″ 2x4s.
 Using a Kreg jig, I created the rectangular top with the 7″ pieces in between starting on the edges and putting the three others evenly spaced.